szist/advent_of_code/2022_rust/README.md

 * Day12 - trying out pathfinding crate and looking into IterInto vs Iter
 * Day13 - meh, worst task so far, just painful with a clear advantage in python/js where you don't need to parse :/
 * Day14 - fun, nothing new though
+* Day15 - fun, needed thinkging; not really optimal, but rust is also kind of cheating with its speed.
+Trying out breaking outer loops